shankar8353/NYTimesSearch/README.md

 ## Notes

-Implemented multiple date picker dialogs (for begin and end dates)
+* Implemented multiple date picker dialogs (for begin and end dates)
+* Show progress bars when loading more data and hide when data is loaded

 ## License